alexdupre/shapeshift-scala/README.md

 ## Artifacts

-The library is cross-compiled with different versions of Dispatch-Reboot and Play-WS, two well known HTTP Scala libraries, to fit every scenario.
+The library is cross-compiled with different versions of Dispatch-Reboot, Gigahorse and Play-WS, three well known HTTP Scala libraries, to fit every scenario.

 Choose the appropriate artifact based on your needs: